SLCGit1/NetworkPrinters/README.md

 - ✅ Administrator privileges for printer modification
 - 🚫 Cannot install printers as a standard (non-admin) user — required permissions for Add-Printer, Remove-Printer, and PrintUIEntry
 - ✅ If using Task Scheduler, configure to run at logon with appropriate permissions
+- ✅ Update the printer server address:  $printServerAddress with FQDN

 ---